jmkopper/jmkopper.github.io/_pages/about.md

   - /about.html
 ---

-I am a Lead Data Scientist at Enova international.
-Before that, I was a postdoc in the Penn State University math department.
-I completed my Ph.D. in 2019 at UIC under the supervision of Izzet Coskun.
-I was a math major at UChicago before that.
+I do machine learning and AI for finance at JPMorgan Chase.
+In a previous life, I was a research mathematician.

 I like distance running, trail running, ultramarathon running, and mountain running.
 Here's my [Strava profile](https://www.strava.com/athletes/2853118).